Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Theoretical Foundations

-\subsection{Discussion of Conditions (i)-(iv)}
+\subsection{Discussion of Conditions (i)--(iv)}

-Theorem \ref{thm: coverage error approximation, plug-in} relies on the high-level conditions (i)-(iv).
-We discuss each of them in more detail.
+In this section, we discuss the justification of the high-level conditions (i)--(iv) in more detail.

 \begin{itemize}[leftmargin=*] \item \textbf{Condition (i)}.
 This condition formalizes the idea of distributional approximation of $\widehat{\bgamma}-\bgamma$ by a Gaussian vector $\bG$.
-Lemma S.1 in the Supplemental Appendix verifies (i) by assuming the error term $(u_{t,1}^{[1]}, \cdots, u_{t, M}^{[1]}, \cdots, u_{t,1}^{[N_1]},\cdots, u_{t,M}^{[N_1]})'$ is independent over $1\leq t\leq T_0$ conditional on $\mathscr{H}$.
+It can be verified under different primitive conditions, such as Assumption \ref{assumption: dgp} that accommodates non-stationary data and is applicable to our empirical application.
+Lemma S.1 in the Supplemental Appendix provides a general way to verify condition (i) by assuming the the pseudo-true residuals in $\bU$ are independent over $t$ conditional on $\mathscr{H}$.
 In fact, (i) also holds when the errors are only weakly dependent (e.g., $\beta$-mixing) conditional on $\mathscr{H}$.
-See more discussion in Section S.2.2 of the Supplemental Appendix.
-Importantly, the features included in $\bA$ and $\bB$ could be non-stationary, thus covering the cointegration case which is common in SC applications.

 \item \textbf{Condition (ii)}.
 This is a mild condition on the concentration of $\bdelta\in \mathcal{M}_{\bG}$.
-The requirement $\bdelta'\widehat{\bQ}\bdelta-2\bG'\bdelta\leq 0$ is usually known as the \textit{basic inequality} in regression analysis (see Chapter 7 of \cite{Wainwright_2019_Book} for the example of lasso).
-The vector $\bG$ is (conditional) Gaussian by construction, making condition (ii) easy to verify based on well-known bounds for Gaussian distributions.
-This condition holds in a variety of empirically relevant settings, including outcomes-only regression with i.i.d. data, multi-equation regression with weakly dependent data, and cointegrated outcomes and features settings.
+The requirement $\bdelta'\widehat{\bQ}\bdelta-2\bG'\bdelta\leq 0$ is usually known as the \textit{basic inequality} in regression analysis; see, for example, \citet[Chapter 7]{Wainwright_2019_Book} for the case of lasso.
+The vector $\bG$ is (conditionally) Gaussian by construction, making condition (ii) easy to verify based on well-known bounds for Gaussian distributions.
+This condition holds in a variety of empirically relevant settings, including outcomes-only regression with i.i.d. data, multi-equation regression with weakly dependent data, and settings with cointegrated outcomes and features.

 \item \textbf{Condition (iii)}.
-This is a high-level requirement on the ``closeness'' between $\Delta$ and $\Delta^\star$.
-We propose a strategy for constructing $\Delta^\star$ that can be shown to satisfy (iii) if the constraints specified in $\mathcal{W}$ and $\mathcal{R}$ are formed by smooth functions.
+This is a high-level requirement on the constraint set $\Delta^\star$ used in the simulation.
+Intuitively, to obtain valid bounds on the in-sample error, the supremum or infimum of $-\bp_\tau'\bdelta$ should be searched for over a set of $\bdelta$ values that contains $\Delta$, or at least the portion of it within a small neighborhood of zero.
+One simple example that always satisfies condition (iii) is $\Delta^\star=\{(\bw_1'-\bw_2', \br_1'-\br_2')': (\bw_1,\br_1), (\bw_2,\br_2)\in\mathcal{W}\times\mathcal{R}\}$.
+However, this set is typically large, leading to overly conservative bounds.
+Thus, we provide an improved, general strategy to construct $\Delta^\star$ in this setting.
+It can be shown to satisfy condition (iii) if the constraints specified in $\mathcal{W}$ and $\mathcal{R}$ are formed by smooth functions.
 Suppose that